tawmae/tawmae.github.io/movie_quiz.md

 ## API key

-{: .highlight }
 This extension requires a The Movie Database API key.
-You can get yours for free at https://developer.themoviedb.org/reference/intro/getting-started
+You can get yours for free at: https://developer.themoviedb.org/reference/intro/getting-started

 ---